DeBary, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 21.4 sqmi, of which 18.2 sqmi are land and 3.2 sqmi (15.02%) are covered by water.
+Konomac Lake, a reservoir for Florida Power & Light, is located in the city.
+The geography of the city was heavily altered to dredge out Konomac Lake.